This section is a work in progress.

 Thus far, every stage in the Gradual Training has addressed the hindrances, from gross to more subtle afflictions:

-Sila: The letting go of desire and aversion, clinging to interactions with others, through the practice of Right Speech, Right Actions and Right Livelihood.
-Specifically the renunciation of any desires, expectations, assumptions and the taking for granted how people should behave.
-It is the letting go of any ill-will towards others and any interactions that lead to remorse and long term disturbances in the mind.
-Any unwholesome mind states that will spill over into the practice of Right Mindfulness, dwelling in the Four Dwellings of Mindfulness.
+Sila: The letting go of desire, aversion, and attachment to interactions with others through the practice of Right Speech, Right Action, and Right Livelihood.
+This involves renouncing desires, expectations, assumptions, and the tendency to take for granted how others should behave.
+It also means releasing ill-will towards others and avoiding interactions that lead to remorse and long-term disturbances in the mind.
+By addressing unwholesome mental states, Sila purifies the mind for the practice of Right Mindfulness, dwelling in the Four Dwellings of Mindfulness.

-Guarding the Sense Doors: Protecting or preventing oneself from getting lost in sensory contact.
-Guarding the six senses, preventing them from getting entangled in desires, aversions or unknowing.
+Guarding the Sense Doors: Protecting or preventing oneself from getting entangled in desires, aversions or delusions from making contact with the six senses.

 Moderation in Eating: Not getting lost or delighting in flavors, craving food.